feross/simple-websocket/README.md

 `String`, `Buffer` (see [buffer](https://github.com/feross/buffer)), `TypedArrayView` (`Uint8Array`, etc.), `ArrayBuffer`, or `Blob` (in browsers that support it).

-Other data types will be transformed with `JSON.stringify` before sending.
-This is handy for sending object literals across like this: `socket.send({ type: 'data', data: 'hi' })`.

 Note: If this method is called before the `socket.on('connect')` event has fired, then data will be buffered.